khalit7/BERT/README.md

 # BERT
-pretraining and finetuning BERT using pytorch
+pretraining and finetuning BERT using pytorch.<br>